Disclaimer: I do not own Naruto or its characters.

-"I swear I heard it; it made me turn around and–"
+"I swear I heard it!
+It made me turn around and–"

 "When our eyes met it was love at first sight."

-"Yes it was…As soon as I looked up, his eyes clicked onto my face and, instantly, I was in one of my pictures; time literally froze, leaving nothing in focus except me and him…"
+"Yes, it was.
+As soon as I looked up, his eyes clicked onto my face and, instantly, I was in one of my own pictures.
+Time froze, leaving nothing in focus except me and him…"

 "After that, I started hitting my ball out there every day."
 The quip made even Neji laugh.

-"…But you already know what that feels like don't you?"
+"But you already know what that feels like, don't you?"

-"Now, don't try to deny it…These old eyes of mine are remarkably perceptive and if there's one thing that they're good at identifying, it's love," she whispered privily as if it was a secret between just the two of them; her eyes crinkled with wisdom and experience.
-"You lit up like a Christmas tree when we told that story; I know there's someone…"
+"Now, don't try to deny it.
+These old eyes of mine are perceptive, and if there's one thing that they're good at identifying, it's love," she whispered privily.
+Her eyes crinkled with wisdom and experience.
+"You lit up like a Christmas tree when we told that story.
+I know there's someone…"

 It unnerved Tenten how sure of herself the woman seemed.
 At the same time, Mrs. Tseuchi's words had unforeseen consequences on her heart.
-It went off like an alarm clock in her chest; waking her up and forcing her to analyze her feelings for the 'someone' that Mrs. Tseuchi (thankfully) discreetly referred to.
+It went off like an alarm clock in her chest, waking her up and forcing her to analyze her feelings for the 'someone' that Mrs. Tseuchi (thankfully) discreetly referred to.

 "Give the poor girl a break, darling," her husband acquiesced with a short chuckle.
 Mr. Tseuchi had a stern face and a sagging belly that morphed into a bowlful of jelly when he laughed.

-"These young people don't take chances anymore," Mrs. Tseuchi scoffed, turning away stubbornly.
+"These young people don't take chances anymore," Mrs. Tseuchi scoffed as she turned away.